Frank Smythe: Biography

 Smythe was born at Maidstone in Kent and educated in Switzerland after an initial period at Berkhamsted School.
 He trained as an electrical engineer and worked for brief periods with the Royal Air Force and Kodak before devoting himself to writing and public lecturing.
 Smythe enjoyed mountaineering, photography, collecting plants, and gardening; he toured as a lecturer; and he wrote a total of twenty seven books.

 Smythe's focused approach is well documented, not only through his own writings, but by his contemporaries and later works.

 Among his many public lectures, Smythe gave several to the Royal Geographical Society, his first in 1931 titled "Explorations in Garhwal around Kamet" and his second in 1947 titled "An Expedition to the Lloyd George Mountains, North-East British Columbia".

-Smythe was a prodigious writer and produced many popular books.
-However his book The Kangchenjunga Adventure launched Smythe as a legitimate and respected author.
+Smythe wrote several books that saw commercial success, including The Kangchenjunga Adventure.

 During the Second World War, over the winter of 1943-44, he was posted to Jasper National Park in the Canadian Rockies as a mountaineer training officer for the Lovat Scouts but early in 1944 he was hospitalised with appendicitis so for 2 months he was not involved with the training.
 He also served in Braemar, Scotland, where he led the Commando Mountain and Snow Warfare Centre, and where John Hunt worked for a while with him as an instructor.
 He went on to write two books about climbing in the Rockies, Rocky Mountains (1948) and Climbs in the Canadian Rockies (1951).
 Mount Smythe (10,650 ft) was named in his honour.

-In chapter 11 of his autobiography "Man of Everest", Tenzing Norgay reports that in the spring of 1949 Frank Smythe visited Darjeeling – they had climbed on Everest together in 1938.
+In his autobiography "Man of Everest", Tenzing Norgay reports that in the spring of 1949 Smythe visited Darjeeling – they had climbed on Everest together in 1938.
 Tenzing describes how Smythe "was not the same as before", he had trouble remembering his name and thinking it was October and then December when it was actually May, demanding an ice axe when walking on grass covered slopes.
 Tenzing says he was soon after flown back to England but died; "so the life of one of the finest of all mountaineers came to a sad and too early end".

 In 1949, in Delhi, he was taken ill with food poisoning; then a succession of malaria attacks took their toll.
 He died on 27 June 1949, at age 48.